 If your new employee is between 22 and the state pension age and earning more than £10,000 a year, you will need to enrol them into a company pension scheme, such as NEST.

-As a guide, for an employee earning a gross salary of £25,000 a year, you will need to budget around an additional £565 in payments into their pension.
+As a guide, for an employee who is over the age of 22 and earns a gross salary of £25,000 a year, you will need to budget around an additional £565 in payments into their pension depending on how the pension scheme is setup.

 4. Employer’s National Insurance